 I’ll also use Adobe After Effects to make animations for the beginning, end, and sections.
 I will also create “lower third” animations to help explain details as the video moves along.

-I will need to create a new Gumroad account for Money Lab.
+I will need to create a new Gumroad account.
 I’ll create a new product and upload the completed video along with a PDF guidebook.
 This will be just a better-designed version of the original outline.

 Gumroad will allow people to stream or download the video.
 They can watch it from anywhere and use it as a reference.
 I thought about using course software, but I didn’t want anyone to login anywhere to see this course.

-Day 01: Outline the “Asana For Bloggers” Course in Evernote
+Day 01: Outline the “Asana For Bloggers” Online Course in Evernote

 I also created a logo for the course when I created the image for this challenge.
 This is what I’ll use in the course and in all the promotional material:

 Getting Some Early Feedback on The Course Outline

 After posting the question to Facebook about blog management struggles, I got some suggestions: